 0 images remaining

-Acute right cerebellar haematoma.
-The haemorrhage extends into the intraventricular system.
-There is no subarachnoid haemorrhage.
+Acute right cerebellar hematoma.
+The hemorrhage extends into the intraventricular system.
+There is no subarachnoid hemorrhage.

-There is no significant mass effect from the haemorrhage.
+There is no significant mass effect from the hemorrhage.
 There is obstructive hydrocephalus of the lateral and third ventricles.

-Mild generalised cerebral volume loss.
+Mild generalized cerebral volume loss.
 Moderate periventricular and deep white matter low attenuation in keeping with small vessel change.
 Chronic right MCA territory infarct (right frontal lobe and insular cortex).

 The patient died 6 weeks after the ICH and underwent post mortem.
-This showed an acute left MCA territory infarct and old right cerebellar haemorrhage.
+This showed an acute left MCA territory infarct and old right cerebellar hemorrhage.

 There is severe small vessel disease throughout the white matter with enlarged perivascular spaces and old lacunar infarcts.
 Beta-amyloid plaques are widely distributed and there is focal cerebral amyloid angiopathy although this is not prominent.